2000–01 FC Basel season: Overview

 Christian Gross was the first team trainer for the second season.
 Still forming his team, Basel made a number of signings before the season started.
 Goalkeeper Miroslav König, André Muff and Hakan Yakin signed in from Grasshopper Club.
 The two strikers Hervé Tum, from Sion, and Jean-Michel Tchouga, from Yverdon-Sports, joined to strengthen the attack.
 Ivan Ergic joined from Juventus and Carlos Varela was loaned from Servette.

 In the other direction Luís Calapes moved to Xamax, Didier Tholot and Thomas Häberli to Young Boys and Agent Sawu to Wil.
 Also Pascal Zuberbühler went on a one-year loan to Bayer Leverkusen, Marco Tschopp on a one-year loan to Xamax and Edmond N'Tiamoah on a six-month loan to SR Delémont.

 The Campaign

 Friendly games

 Basel entered the Sempione Cup, which was played in Balsthal.
-The first match against Brasilian team Ituano FC was won and the second match against Turkish team Besiktas Istanbul ended in a draw.
+The first match against Brazilian team Ituano FC was won and the second match against Turkish team Besiktas Istanbul ended in a draw.
 Basel were placed second in the final classification.